CiscoDevNet/mso-ansible-playbooks/README.md

 ## Configuration / Getting Started

-- Review the `vars` and `hosts` files and update to refelect your data center.
+- Review the `vars` and `hosts` files and update to reflect your data center.

 - Start with the [master.yml](master.yml) playbook.